Proposal Submission 2020B

 PI Strategic Instruments:

-It is critical that astronomers who would like to use the PI/Strategic instruments, LBTI or PEPSI, must contact the Principle Investigator of these instruments before submitting proposals to the TAC:
+It is critical that astronomers who would like to use the PI/Strategic instruments LBTI must contact the Principle Investigator of these instruments before submitting proposals to the TAC:

 Observing Modes Available:

-For the 2018B observing season the observatory will operate as it has for the last several years, which is in “classical/service” and “PI Instrument” modes.
-In classical/service mode, partners will select PIs of successful proposals or partner service observers to visit the telescope during observatory-scheduled partner blocks.
-These designated observers will complete observations for themselves and potentially other PIs in their partnership.
+For the 2020B observing season, three partners will operate during partner science time as they have for the last several years, which is in “partner service”.
+In this mode, partners will select partner-based service observers to visit the telescope during observatory-scheduled partner blocks.
+These designated observers will complete observations for themselves and other PIs in their partnership.

 Recent Past CfP: